audiotranskription Hintergrund

 Literature

 This blog post is based on the article in progress: Krähnke, U., Dresing, T., Pehl, T. (in preparation).
-The hybrid interpretation group with dialogic-moderated LLMs.
-FQS.
+Hybrid interpretation of qualitative data with dialogically integrated LLMs.
+On the use of generative AI in qualitative research

 further literature: